KHOLOOD EID

 Kholood Eid (b.
 1987) is a Palestinian American documentary photographer, filmmaker and educator based in New York City.
 Her work blends portraiture, conceptual and reportage practices using visual art, text and audio.
 Clients include The New York Times Magazine, National Geographic, The New Yorker, TIME and others.

-Eid (alongside New York Times colleagues Michael H. Keller, Gabriel J.X.
-Dance and Nellie Bowles) received a Robert F. Kennedy Journalism Award in 2020.
+In 2020, she (alongside New York Times colleagues Michael H. Keller, Gabriel J.X.
+Dance and Nellie Bowles) received a Robert F. Kennedy Journalism Award and was a 2024 Artist in Resident at the Center for Photography in Woodstock

 She’s a member of National Geographic’s Photo Society.